kamyarmg/nazli/CONTRIBUTING.md

-Here's a professional and comprehensive `CONTRIBUTING.md` file for your repository:

----

 # Contributing to Nazli

 Thank you for your interest in contributing to **Nazli**! 🎉 We welcome contributions of all kinds—whether you're fixing bugs, improving documentation, adding new features, or expanding the character set.